Inner-Worlds/inner_worlds_be/README.md

 ## About The Project

 Inner Worlds is an application to help a user keep a detailed dream journal, and provide data about their dreams.
+This repository serves as a GraphQL API for out Front End Application.

 The learning goals for this project were;